semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 ## Other providers

-TODO To run Semgrep CI on any other provider, use the `returntocorp/semgrep-agent:v1` Docker image, and run the `semgrep-agent` command.
+To run Semgrep CI on any other provider, use the `returntocorp/semgrep` image, and run the `semgrep ci` command.

 Using the [configuration reference](../configuration-reference/), you can run Semgrep in the following CI providers: